Mustare-Madobe/Microgravity-analogous-review/readme.md

 query = "('2D clinostat' or 'clinostat' or 'Clinostat')" query = "('slow fall rotating vessel' or 'slow wall rotating vessel' or 'rotating wall vessel')"

-This can be done through the NCBI webpage like this
+This can be done through the NCBI webpage like this (not you can change the "RPM" ,or "random+positioning+machine" in the URL to search for other concepts).

 https://pubmed.ncbi.nlm.nih.gov/?term=%27RPM%27+or+%27random+positioning+machine%27&page=1